K-mukul/W205-Project/minimize_data/README.md

 ```$bash retrieve_data.sh```

 ### Loading data into Hive
 We loaded the data into Hive to do data transformations on the clean data set.

 ```$hive -f load_tweets.sql```

+## Running a parallelized version of the cleaner filter

+An example of a parallized version of the cleaner is include showing how to clean the tweets faster using GNU Parallel.

+To run the example, ensure your local machine has vagrant installed (vagrantup.com) then, while in this directory start the Vagrant vm, log in, run the example script.

+    vagrant up
+    vagrant ssh
+    cd /Vagrant
+    ./parallel-example.sh 2

+The argument to ./paralell-example.sh is the number of processes to run.
+This command will run on a few megabytes of sample data stored in /vagrant/sample-data.
+The vagrant vm is provisioned with only 2 cores (as seen in the Vagrantfile).
+Here are the results of running the example with different numbers of cores.

+    vagrant@w205-final-minimize-data-example:/vagrant$ time ./parallel-example.sh 1 > /dev/null

+    real	0m1.479s
+    user	0m0.880s
+    sys	0m0.332s
+    vagrant@w205-final-minimize-data-example:/vagrant$ time ./parallel-example.sh 2 > /dev/null

+    real	0m0.966s
+    user	0m1.178s
+    sys	0m0.291s
+    vagrant@w205-final-minimize-data-example:/vagrant$ time ./parallel-example.sh 3 > /dev/null

+    real	0m0.938s
+    user	0m1.075s
+    sys	0m0.419s
+    vagrant@w205-final-minimize-data-example:/vagrant$ time ./parallel-example.sh 4 > /dev/null

+    real	0m0.885s
+    user	0m1.022s
+    sys	0m0.415s